SNL fired Shane Gillis. Here’s what those defending him don’t seem to get

 No conservative caricature of Saturday Night Live in the Trump era would be entirely inaccurate.
 For every introspective sketch skewering the #Resistance, there are at least a couple cold opens featuring Alec Baldwin’s one-man show: Orange Man Bad.
 In what appears from the outside to be a politically homogenous environment, Shane Gillis might be considered something of a diversity hire.
-The move immediately backfired on the show, though.
+Bringing him on board immediately backfired, though.

-Gillis is a man in his early-thirties who comes from what he has called a “white trash” town.
-(Mechanicsburg, Pennsylvania.)
-In his recent stand-up, Gillis comes off like a New York naif who sees his bubble-bound neighbors through Trump Country eyes but is possibly learning a little about himself from them as well.
+Gillis is a man in his early-thirties who came from what he has called a “white trash” town (Mechanicsburg, Pennsylvania) before moving on to Philadelphia and eventually New York.
+In his recent stand-up, Gillis comes off like a New York naif who sees his bubble-bound neighbors through Trump Country eyes, but is possibly learning a little about himself from them as well.
 This narrative might have been a line drive of a sitcom pitch for the network that gave Roseanne Barr a show in 2018, but in real life it sort of turned out the same way as that whole mess.

 Immediately after the announcement of Gillis’s hire, comedy reporter Seth Simons unearthed a recent podcast clip of the stand-up using racist slurs against Asian-Americans, with a side order of homophobia.
 Further damning material soon surfaced, this time from an even more recent podcast—one from May 2019.
 Within three days, the comic was fired from SNL, a decision that many observers on Twitter agreed with but which inevitably prompted a still-brewing backlash.
 To those who find the penalty too harsh, I have to ask: How much racism would have been an acceptable amount for a professional comedy writers room?